 Students already holding a baccalaureate degree may earn teacher certification in elementary education by being admitted to this program at Oakland University with second undergraduate degree status.
 For a description of the program, see the Department of Teacher Development and Educational Studies, School of Education and Human Services.
 Students holding baccalaureate degrees with acceptable majors may earn teacher certification in secondary education by being admitted to this program at Oakland University with second degree status.
-For a description of this program at Oakland University with second degree status.
 For a description of this program, refer to Secondary Education, School of Education and Human Services.